 “The first book in this series was my introduction to Patty Jansen, and it was absolutely compelling.
 Thereafter, I bought the second one in the series and it was just as rivetting.
 I have now completed the third equally rivetting volume and look forward to the fourth.
 Patty Jansen is definitely in the league of the absolute best sci-fi writers of all time.
 The stories are brilliantly visualized and beautifully written.
 Hugely enjoyable and strongly recommended.
 Thank you so much, Patty!–Amaon reviewer”

 The office had been well and truly trashed.
 All of Federza’s elegant furniture smashed to bits.
-They’d even put gauges in the wall.
-And why?
+They’d even put gouges in the wall.
+Why?

 I stepped over the debris to the desk.
 In the wall behind it was a cupboard that had contained electronics.
 The pieces of equipment lay in fragments on the floor, readers and projectors and timers and Trader-related equipment which I didn’t recognise, even a device that looked suspiciously Earth-made—